 The Fascinating Wedding Traditions of Japan

-While traditional wedding costumes may look the same across the globe, there are several differences between Japanese and Western weddings.
+While traditional wedding costumes may look the same globally, there are several differences between Japanese and Western weddings.
 The first difference is in the length of the marriage.
 In Japan, the size of the wedding is usually longer than the typical western wedding, which typically lasts around 3 hours.

 Another difference is in the wedding dress.
 While most Japanese couples still wear the traditional kimono, many opt for a more modern and elegant outfit.
 The next difference is in the food served during the wedding ceremony.
 The traditional Japanese wedding ceremony includes a ceremonial tea ceremony typically hosted by the bride’s family.